Call Me Red: Plot

-Angel Batista arrives in New York City, tracing Dexter's truck to Harrison's friend, who reveals that he bought it from Harrison.
+Angel Batista arrives in New York City, tracing Dexter's truck to Harrison's friend Lance, who reveals that he bought it from Harrison.
 Angel meets Harrison at the Empire Hotel, detailing his history with Dexter.
-When Harrison says that Dexter was "killed" in Iron Lake, Angel does not correct him.
-He brings up María LaGuerta's suspicion that Dexter was the Bay Harbor Butcher, and asks Harrison to contact him with any information he may know.
-Elsa sees the encounter and confronts Angel for questioning Harrison, informing him of Ryan's murder and how he was dumped.
-Intrigued, Angel visits the New York City Police Department (NYPD) and asks to assist Claudette in her investigation, as he finds similarities between Ryan's murder and those committed by the Bay Harbor Butcher.
-Harrison feels guilty over Ryan's death and seeks comfort in Elsa, but storms off in embarrassment when she rejects a kiss.
+He asks Harrison to reveal any information he may know.
+Elsa sees the encounter and confronts Angel, telling him of Ryan's murder and how he was dumped.
+Intrigued, Angel visits the NYPD and asks to assist Claudette in her investigation, connecting aspects of Ryan's murder to those of the Bay Harbor Butcher.
+Harrison feels guilty and seeks comfort in Elsa, but storms off in embarrassment when she rejects a kiss.

 After arranging a meeting with Lowell, Dexter goes jogging with Mia.
-She tells him the first person she ever killed was her mother's boyfriend after he raped her younger sister.
-She invites him to her apartment, where she unsuccessfully attempts to tease him into showering with her.
-Dexter is forced to leave to meet up with Lowell, who is planning to commit a murder that night.
-Before Lowell can sedate his victim, Dexter uses his own weapon—an anesthesia mask—against him.
+She tells him the first person she ever killed was her mother's boyfriend who raped her younger sister.
+She invites him to her apartment, where she attempts to tease him into showering with her.
+However, Dexter is forced to leave to meet up with Lowell in order to stop him.
+To sedate him, Dexter uses his own weapon—an anesthesia mask—against him.
 Dexter takes Lowell to a tattoo parlor to kill him.
-Before killing Lowell, Dexter reveals his real name and that he is the Bay Harbor Butcher.
 The following day, Angel meets with Harrison, making it clear that he knows Dexter is the Bay Harbor Butcher.
 Harrison brushes it off, but continues feeling guilt.
 While Angel suspects Harrison of killing Ryan Foster, he chooses to keep it to himself out of sympathy.
-Harrison decides to go the NYPD headquarters to confess, but is stopped outside the entrance by Dexter.
+Harrison goes to an NYPD precinct to confess, but is stopped outside the entrance by Dexter.